 These developments contrast with Spain's unhappy experiences last century, particularly during the devastating Civil War of 1936 to 1939, and Franco's subsequent long, iron-fisted rule.
 During the Franco years, political and intellectual freedoms were squelched, and Spain was snubbed by most of Europe.

 Of course, Spain was previously a major world player.
-In the 16th century, it was the seat of a great empire; the Spanish monarchy dispatched fleets that conquered the New World, returning with its riches.
-Columbus sailed to America, and Balboa sailed to the Pacific Ocean; Cortés conquered Mexico for glory; and Pizarro brought Peru into the Spanish fold.
-The conquistadors too often revealed the dark side of the Spanish character, including brutality in the name of honor and glory, but they also represented boldness and daring.
+In the 16th century, it was the seat of a great empire; the Spanish monarchy dispatched fleets that conquered the Americas, returning with its riches.
+Too often, the conquistadors revealed the dark side of European character, including brutality in the name of honor and glory.

 It's difficult to visit this country without recalling its golden past: Those famous "castles in Spain" really do exist.
 Many Spaniards believe that Spain isn't a single country but a series of nations, united the way Yugoslavia used to be.
 Many groups, especially the Basques, the Catalans, and the Gallegos in the northeast, are asserting their individuality in everything from culture to language.
 For certain Basque separatists, that regional, "nationalistic" pride has at times taken violent turns.
 Castile and Andalusia, in the south, remain quintessentially Spanish.
 While linguistic and cultural differences are great, to the foreign visitor they are also subtle.